Basilica of the Sacred Heart of Jesus (Atlanta): Establishment of Sacred Heart

 In 1898, the parish had a congregation of about 340 people.
 That same year, John Edward Gunn became the pastor of the Church of the Sacred Heart of Jesus.
 During its early years under Gunn, the new church grew at a rapid rate, and by 1910, the church had a congregation of about 1,250 people.
 The church catered to a primarily Irish Catholic population, which included Maybelle Stephens Mitchell, a noted suffragist who was a member of the church in the early 1900s.
 In 1905, the church established a Sunday school in its basement, and in 1909, members of the Sisters of St. Joseph opened a parochial school in the parish.
 Additionally, physical improvements continued to be made to the building, with stained glass windows installed in 1902 and the interior decorated and painted in 1907.
 In 1911, Gunn left his position as pastor to become the bishop of the Diocese of Natchez, with his ordination to the bishopric taking place at the church on August 29.
-The following year, Our Lady of Lourdes Catholic Church was established within Sacred Heart's parish territory as the first "non-territorial" Catholic church in the city, as it was established to serve the city's African American population.
+The following year, Our Lady of Lourdes Catholic Church was established within Sacred Heart's parish territory as the first "non-territorial" Catholic church in the city, with a mission to serve the city's African American population.

 In 1913, a new rectory was built for Sacred Heart at a cost of $40,000, and this building was blessed on March 19 of that year.
 At this time, the congregation stood at about 2,000 members, and the parochial school had an enrollment of 260.
 Additionally, the Marists had established missions throughout the northern part of the state, primarily in the towns along the several railroad lines that crossed the region.
 By 1917, Sacred Heart was one of the largest churches operated by the Marists, with ten priests serving a membership of about 2,500 to 3,000 divided between the main church in Atlanta and the several missions that they were operating in north Georgia.
 On June 9, 1920, the church was formally consecrated by Bishop Edward Patrick Allen of the Diocese of Mobile, becoming the first Catholic church in Atlanta to have such a distinction.
 In 1924, a dedicated building for the parochial school was built adjacent to the church by the Atlanta-based architectural firm of Pringle and Smith.
 In 1938, the church's interior underwent a significant renovation project, and following the completion of this project, the building was blessed by Bishop Gerald O'Hara of Savannah-Atlanta on September 11.